kcijezie/react-search-store/README.md

-# ReactJS, GraphQL, ExpressJS, NodeJS with Mocha Unit testing
+# ReactJS, ExpressJS, NodeJS with Mocha Unit testing

-Great seed for ReactJS/GraphQL projects with heavy focus on unit and integration testing.
+Great seed for ReactJS/Express/Node projects with heavy focus on unit and integration testing.

 This repository contains 1 release: